opendistro-for-elasticsearch/anomaly-detection/cli/README.md

 ## Basic Commands

-AN ESAD CLI has following structure
+An ESAD CLI has following structure
 ```
 $ esad <command> <subcommand> [flags and parameters]
 ```